renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 gcloud builds submit . --config=cloudbuild.yaml --project=$PROJECT --region=$REGION --substitutions="_RUN_TYPE=apply" --impersonate-service-account=terraform-service-account@${PROJECT}.iam.gserviceaccount.com
 ```

-- Submit a new build using the same command after any changes to the application source to automatically build and deploy the updated Docker images to Cloud Run.
 - Review the build logs in the [Cloud Build History](https://cloud.google.com/build/docs/view-build-results) to verify the build and deployment status.

 ### Building the Docker images and applying the Terraform configuration will take some time.
 - Docker builds & pushes take ~5 minutes and must complete before Cloud Build uses Terraform to provisions resources.
 - First time Terraform provisioning of all resources takes ~7-10 minutes (Memorystore Redis will take ~5+ minutes individually).
 - Subsequent Terraform runs deploying only updated Cloud Run services take ~1.5 minutes (after the Docker images are built and pushed).

+### APPLICATION UPDATES
+- [OPTIONAL] Repeat step 4 if you restarted your shell session or made changes to the environment variables.
+- After making changes to the application code, repeat step 5 to build and push updated Docker images and apply the Terraform configuration to deploy to Cloud Run.

 &nbsp;